The first major tournament of selections for Frenkie De Jong

 De Jong debuted with the orange against Peru on June 9, 2018, just before a World Cup in Russia that his team did not play when finishing in third position the group of the qualifying phase after France, which would end up being the world champion, and Sweden.
 That game would be won by the Netherlands 2-1 with an assist from the midfielder.

-From then on, Frenkie De Jong became a fixture in Ronald Koeman’s squads with the national team and went on to be a world-class footballer in Erik Ten Haag’s young Ajax, that the 2018-2019 course would be planted in the semifinals of the Champions League thanks to a showy football.
+From then on, Frenkie De Jong became a fixture of Ronald Koeman’s squad line-ups and became a world-class footballer in Erik Ten Haag’s young Ajax, that the 2018-2019 academic year would be planted in the semifinals of the Champions League thanks to a showy football.
 Only a goal from Lucas Moura in the last breath deprived him of the final.

 But in the retina of the football world they had already been installed The images of De Jong riding the field to mess up the rival team and their delicious matching game that caused Barcelona to take him in the summer of 2019.
 There he met Ernesto Valverde as coach, who placed him in the pivot position, which did not allow him to be as dynamic as he had been in Ajax and he continued to be in the Dutch team from the left inside.